 By Rick Steves and Steve Smith

-For the past thousand years, the townspeople have made good use of one of their biggest assets, the ancient Roman temple called Maison Carrée (literally "Square House," named before there was a word for rectangle).
-The temple rivals Rome's Pantheon as the most complete and beautiful building surviving from the Roman Empire.
+For the past thousand years, the townspeople have made good use of one of their biggest assets, the ancient Roman temple called Maison Carrée (literally "Square House," named before there was a word for rectangle), which marked the core of Roman Nîmes.
+The temple rivals Rome's Pantheon as the most complete and splendid building that survives from the Roman Empire.

-Steve Smith is the co-author of Rick Steves' Provence & the French Riviera.
+Steve Smith is the co-author of the Rick Steves Provence & the French Riviera guidebook.